ashimmin/ashimmin.github.io/_posts/2017-05-10-fuseproject.md

 ---
 <br>

-Many of the projects I worked on during my internship are still under NDA.
-During my time at fuseproject, I was able to work on the first interactions for a home fitness workout machine, as well as the entire workout experience— from the technology embedded in the machine, all the way to the digital interfaces and its surrounding touchpoints.
+During my time at fuseproject, I was able to work on the first interactions for the [FORME Life](https://formelife.com/) smart home fitness workout machine, as well as the entire workout experience— from the technology embedded in the machine, all the way to the digital interfaces and its surrounding touchpoints.

 <br>